 Eye tracking with Varjo headset

-Gaze starts from the gaze origin, which is the eye, and follows the gaze vector, which is the direction of the gaze.
+Gaze starts from the gaze origin (the eye), and follows the gaze vector (the direction of the gaze).
 Normalized gaze vector is calculated.
-It is important for you to understand this concept in order to process eye tracking data while developing for Varjo Headset.
+It is important to understand this concept in order to process eye tracking data while developing for the Varjo headset.

 Varjo headsets contain two eye tracking cameras – one for each eye.

 - Gaze camera resolution – 1280 x 800 px per camera.

 - Eye tracking accuracy – 1°

 - Eye tracking precision – 0.2°

 You can get following eye tracking data from Varjo API: